romanenko/covid19-safety-information/README.md

 ### db.js and messenger.js

-These modules are used to help establish communication with Facebook Messenger Platform and Airtable API and to provide handy functions to perform basic operations — send messages, retrieve or update a record in Airtable database
+These modules are used to help establish communication with Facebook Messenger Platform and Airtable API and to provide handy functions to perform basic operations — send messages, retrieve or update a record in Airtable database.

 ## Environment Variables

-Variables which gets to set in the environment of the app, before it gets executed.
+Variables which get to set in the environment of the app, before it gets executed.
 Values then are used in code — this is a common practice to keep secret keys separate from the codebase.

 In this project you can control them by modifying the `.env` file and Glitch has a neat UI to manage it:

 ![Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/Untitled.png](Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/Untitled.png)

-Now, we are going to fill the environment variables which are required to connect Facebook app and [Wit.ai](http://wit.ai) app.
+Now, you are going to fill the environment variables which are required to connect Facebook app and [Wit.ai](http://wit.ai) app.

 First, let's get the app secret.
 Let's go to your Facebook app → Settings → Basic.
 Copy and paste the **App Secret** in the FB_APP_SECRET of the Glitch `.env`.
 It may require your facebook password to get **App Secret** for the first time.